 Favorite quote from the author:

 Our society is becoming more and more accustomed to the myth of overnight success.
-As such, people idealize the idea of quick money and a fast-paced, luxurious life, without realizing that the people who happen to live that way have either worked hard for a sustained period of time, or got lucky in their endeavors.
+People idealize the idea of quick money and a fast-paced, luxurious life, without realizing that the people who happen to live that way have either worked hard for a sustained period of time or got lucky in their endeavors.

-Whichever the case may be, success is most often determined by one’s disciplined routine. a lot of determination and the ability to stick to healthy habits.
-Moreover, one’s response to failures is also a great indicator of future success, as learning to fail productively and analyzing mistakes will generate more successful attempts.
+Success is most often determined by one’s disciplined routine, a lot of determination, and the ability to stick to healthy habits.
+Moreover, one’s response to failures is also a great indicator of future success.
+Learning to fail productively and analyzing mistakes will generate more successful attempts.

-The Self-Discipline Blueprint by Patrik Edblad is not going to teach you how to achieve success, but it will teach you how to become more disciplined, and that is a one way ticket to the same destination.
-By learning a few simple tips and tricks to introduce in your daily routine, you too can take charge of your life.
+The Self-Discipline Blueprint by Patrik Edblad will teach you how to become more disciplined, so you can see your dreams through to completion.
+With a few simple tweaks to your daily routine, you too can take charge of your life.

-Here are my three favorite lessons from this book:
+Here are my 3 favorite lessons from this book:

 - Mastering the four fundamentals of your life will make you more productive.